owaiskhan8485/prompt_engineer_tool/README.md

 # Prompt Engineer Tool

-A GUI-based Python application to help prompt engineers generate AI responses using OpenAI's GPT models.
-The application allows users to input their desired prompt, model, maximum tokens, and temperature to generate responses.
+A Python application that generates AI responses using OpenAI's GPT models.
+This application provides a graphical user interface to facilitate the input of prompts and generate the response.
+The user can input the desired prompt, model, maximum tokens, and temperature to generate responses.
 ## Requirements

-- Python 3.6 or higher
+-Python 3.6 or higher
-- Tkinter (usually comes pre-installed with Python, but you can install it with `pip install tk` if it's missing)
-- OpenAI Python library: `pip install openai`
+-Tkinter (usually comes pre-installed with Python, but you can install it with pip install tk if it's missing) -OpenAI Python library: pip install openai -Python-dotenv library: pip install python-dotenv
-- Python-dotenv library: `pip install python-dotenv`

 ## Setup